What We Do

 We participate in community service projects that benefit from the use of specially trained K9s.
 An example is working with an historic cemetery to located unmarked graves.
 Contact us at firstname.lastname@example.org for more information.

 Workshops & Seminars

 Bringing in quality trainers from outside our team is a way to enhance training abilities.
-We regularly host workshops and seminars designed to enhance the training of the search dog by bringing in exceptional and recognized trainers from across the county.
+We regularly host workshops and seminars designed to enhance the training of the search and detection dogs by bringing in exceptional and recognized trainers from across the county.
 Check our Events page for our latest offerings.

 Evaluators for National Certifications

 Several of our members serve as evaluators for National Certification Agencies including the National Search Dog Alliance and SARDUS.
 We believe that national certification for SAR dogs is important as it confirms a working dog is trained to a known high standard equivalent to other dogs at that level.